Cherry MX Brown (MX1A) vs Cherry MX2A Brown – Classic Tactile vs Modern MX2A Tactile

 1. Construction & Materials

-- Cherry MX2A Brown – Updated MX2A housing with optimized rail guidance, improved spring geometry and factory lubrication.
-The bump is similar in position and strength, but key travel feels smoother, more stable and more consistent than on the older MX1A Brown.
+- Cherry MX2A Brown – Updated MX2A housing with improved rail guidance, adjusted internal geometry, and factory lubrication.
+Result: same bump style, but smoother and more stable.

 2. Technical Specifications